Background pattern

 • Obsessive-compulsive disorder.

 For moderate to severe depressive episodes, if there is no response to psychological therapy after 4 to 6 sessions.
-Fluoxetine should be offered to children or young people with moderate to severe depression only in combination with a psychological therapy.
+Fluoxetine should only be offered to children or young people with moderate to severe depression in combination with psychological therapy.

 How fluoxetine cinfa works

-Every person has a substance called serotonin in their brain.
+Every person has a substance in their brain called serotonin.
 People who are depressed or have obsessive-compulsive disorder or bulimia nervosa have lower levels of serotonin than others.
-The exact way fluoxetine and other SSRIs work is not fully understood, but they may help by increasing serotonin levels in the brain.
+It is not fully understood how fluoxetine and other SSRIs work, but they may help by increasing the levels of serotonin in the brain.

-Treatment of these conditions is important to help improve.
-If not treated, your condition cannot disappear and may become more severe and harder to treat.
+Treating these conditions is important to help you improve.
+If left untreated, your illness may not disappear and may become more severe and more difficult to treat.

-You may need to be treated for a few weeks or months to ensure you are free of symptoms.
+You may need to be treated for a few weeks or months to make sure you are free of symptoms.

-2. What you need to know before starting to take fluoxetine cinfa
+2. What you need to know before you take fluoxetine cinfa

 Do not take fluoxetine cinfa

-• If you are allergic to fluoxetine or any of the other ingredients in this medicine (listed in section 6).
-If you experience an allergic reaction (such as hives, itching, swelling of the face or lips, or difficulty breathing), stop taking the capsules immediately and contact your doctor as soon as possible.
+• If you are allergic to fluoxetine or any of the other ingredients of this medicine (listed in section 6).
+If you experience a rash or other allergic reaction (such as itching, swelling of the face or lips or shortness of breath), stop taking the capsules immediately and contact your doctor as soon as possible.

-• If you are taking other medicines, known as irreversible non-selective monoamine oxidase inhibitors (IMAOs), as this may cause a severe or fatal reaction (for example, iproniazid, which is used to treat depression).
+• If you are taking other medicines, known as irreversible non-selective monoamine oxidase inhibitors (MAOIs), as a severe or life-threatening reaction may occur (e.g. iproniazid, which is used to treat depression).

-Do not take any irreversible non-selective MAO inhibitor for at least five weeks after stopping fluoxetine treatment.
-If you have been prescribed fluoxetine for a long period of time and/or at a high dose, your doctor may consider a longer interval before taking an MAO inhibitor.
+Do not take any irreversible non-selective MAOI for at least 5 weeks after stopping fluoxetine.
+If you have been prescribed fluoxetine for a long time and/or at a high dose, your doctor may consider the need for a longer interval before taking an MAOI.

-• If you are taking metoprolol (to treat heart failure) as this increases the risk of excessive slowing of the heart rate.
+• If you are taking metoprolol (for heart failure) as it increases the risk of excessive slowing of heartbeats.

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take fluoxetine cinfa.
+Consult your doctor or pharmacist before starting treatment with fluoxetine cinfa.

 • If you have heart disease.

-• If you start to experience fever, muscle stiffness, or tremors, changes in your mental state such as confusion, irritability, and extreme agitation, you may be experiencing a condition called "serotonin syndrome" or "neuroleptic malignant syndrome."
-Although this syndrome is rare, it can be life-threatening, so contact your doctor immediately, as you may need to stop taking fluoxetine.
+• If you start to experience fever, muscle stiffness or tremors, changes in your mental state such as confusion, irritability and extreme agitation, you may be suffering from a condition called "serotonin syndrome" or "neuroleptic malignant syndrome".
+Although this syndrome is rare, it can be life-threatening, contact your doctor immediately, as you may need to stop treatment with fluoxetine.

-• If you have a history of bleeding disorders or if you develop unusual bleeding or bruising, or if you are pregnant (see "Pregnancy").
+• If you have a history of bleeding disorders or if you develop bruising or unusual bleeding, or if you are pregnant (see "Pregnancy").

 • If you are taking medicines that affect blood clotting (see "Other medicines and fluoxetine cinfa").

-• If you have epilepsy or seizures.
-If you have had seizures or experience an increase in their frequency, contact your doctor immediately; you may need to stop taking fluoxetine.
+• If you have epilepsy or convulsions.
+If you have had convulsions or experience an increase in the frequency of them, contact your doctor immediately; you may need to stop treatment with fluoxetine.

 • If you are receiving electroconvulsive therapy (ECT).

-• If you are taking tamoxifen (used to treat breast cancer) (see "Other medicines and fluoxetine cinfa").
+• If you are being treated with tamoxifen (used to treat breast cancer) (see "Other medicines and fluoxetine cinfa").

-• If you start to feel restless and cannot sit still or remain quiet (akathisia).
-Increasing your fluoxetine dose may worsen it.
+• If you start to feel restless and cannot sit or stand still (akathisia).
+Increasing your dose of fluoxetine may make it worse.

-• If you have diabetes (your doctor may need to adjust your insulin or other antidiabetic treatment dose).
+• If you have diabetes (your doctor may need to adjust your insulin or other antidiabetic treatment).

 • If you have liver problems (your doctor may need to adjust your dose).

-• If you have a slow heart rate at rest and/or if you know you may have salt loss due to prolonged severe diarrhea and vomiting or the use of diuretics (tablets to help you urinate).
+• If you have a low heart rate at rest and/or if you know you may have salt loss as a result of severe and prolonged diarrhea and vomiting or the use of diuretics (water pills).

-• If you are taking diuretics (tablets to help you urinate), especially if you are an elderly patient.
+• If you are taking diuretics (water pills), especially if you are an elderly patient.

 • Glaucoma (increased eye pressure).

-If you are depressed and/or have an anxiety disorder, you may sometimes have thoughts of self-harm or suicide.
-This may increase when starting to take antidepressants, as all these medicines need time to start working, usually around two weeks, although in some cases it may take longer.
+If you are depressed and/or suffer from an anxiety disorder, you may sometimes have thoughts of self-harm or suicide.
+This may increase when you first start taking antidepressants, as all these medicines need time to start working, usually around 2 weeks, although in some cases it may be longer.

-You are more likely to have these thoughts:
+You will be more likely to have these thoughts:

 • If you are a young adult.
 Information from clinical trials has shown an increased risk of suicidal behavior in adults under 25 years with psychiatric disorders who were treated with antidepressants.

-If you ever have thoughts of self-harm or suicide, contact your doctor or go directly to the hospital.
+If you have thoughts of self-harm or suicide at any time, contact your doctor or go to hospital straight away.

-It may be helpful to tell a family member or close friend that you are depressed or have an anxiety disorder, and ask them to read this leaflet.
-You can ask them if they think your depression or anxiety has worsened, or if they are concerned about changes in your behavior.
+It may be helpful for you to tell a relative or close friend that you are depressed or have an anxiety disorder, and ask them to read this leaflet.
+You might ask them to tell you if they think your depression or anxiety has got worse, or if they are worried about changes in your behaviour.

 Children and adolescents

-Furthermore, there is only limited information available regarding the long-term safety offluoxetinein relation to growth, puberty, and cognitive, emotional, and behavioral development in this age group.
-Despite this, and if you are a patient under 18 years, your doctor may prescribe fluoxetine for the treatment of moderate to severe depressive episodes in combination with psychological therapy when they decide it is the best option for the patient.
-If your doctor prescribes fluoxetine to a patient under 18 years and you want to discuss this decision, please go back to your doctor.
+Furthermore, there is only limited information on the long-term safety of fluoxetine in relation to growth, puberty and cognitive, emotional and behavioural development in this age group.
+However, if you are a patient under 18 years, your doctor may prescribe fluoxetine for the treatment of moderate to severe depressive episodes in combination with psychological therapy when they decide that it is the most suitable treatment for you.
+If your doctor prescribes fluoxetine to a patient under 18 years and you wish to discuss this decision, please go back to your doctor.
 You should inform your doctor if any of the symptoms mentioned above appear or worsen when patients under 18 years are taking fluoxetine.

-Fluoxetine should not be used to treat children under 8 years of age.
+Fluoxetine should not be used in the treatment of children under 8 years of age.

 Sexual dysfunction

-Some medicines in the group to which fluoxetine belongs (called SSRIs) may cause symptoms of sexual dysfunction (see section 4).
+Some medicines of the group to which fluoxetine belongs (called SSRIs) may cause symptoms of sexual dysfunction (see section 4).
 In some cases, these symptoms persist after stopping treatment.

 Other medicines and fluoxetine cinfa